bamdad-bam/bamdad-bam.github.io/index.md

 ## Welcome to Sarv Informatics Group

-Join to Bamdad team with sent resume [Hamid Taheri](mailto:h.taheri@sadad.co.ir), Welcome to Sarv :).
+Join to Sarv team with sent resume [Amin Ghorbani](mailto:a.ghorbani@sadad.co.ir), Welcome to Sarv :).

 ### Sarv team